 The acquisition method of accounting is used to account for all business combinations, regardless of whether equity instruments or other assets are acquired.
-The consideration transferred for the acquisition of a subsidiary comprises the:
+The acquisition cost is measured as the aggregate of the consideration transferred and the amount of any non-controlling interest in the acquiree at fair value.